 As such, gender discrimination claim are valid for men based on same-sex gender stereotyping.

 If you feel that you are being harassed based on your gender or sex stereotype, then call the right attorney.
 It is never appropriate to discriminate against or harrass employees based on gender conceptions.
-When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from the Spitz law firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.
+When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from Spitz, The Employee’s Law Firm to discuss wrongful discrimination claims and help you determine the best way to pursue your gender/sex discrimination claims.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 Your best option is to contact an Ohio attorney to obtain advice with respect to gender discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.